WangYihang/SourceLeakHacker/README.md

 #### Description
-SourceLeakHacker is a muilt-threads web dictories scanner.
+SourceLeakHacker is a muilt-threads web directories scanner.

 #### Installation
 ```